Adelaide Hall: Recordings with Duke Ellington

 In New York in October 1927, Hall recorded her wordless vocals on "Creole Love Call" and "The Blues I Love To Sing" with Duke Ellington and his Orchestra, and on November 3, 1927, Hall recorded "Chicago Stomp Down" with Duke Ellington and The Chicago Footwarmers for Okeh Records.
 "Creole Love Call" became a worldwide hit and catapulted both Hall's and Ellington's careers into the mainstream.
-For historical reasons, the story behind "Creole Love Call"s conception is interesting to recount: In 1927, Hall and Duke Ellington were touring in the same show, Dance Mania.
+In 1927, Hall and Duke Ellington were touring in the same show, Dance Mania.
 The show played several large cities before reaching New York City.
 In mid-November, Hall travelled from Chicago (where she had been performing at the Sunset Café) to New York City in her Packard automobile with her husband Bert.
 When they arrived in New York, Hall was approached in 7th Avenue by a reporter, who enquired about her career plans.
-Hall, however, declined to enlighten the reporter.
-Nevertheless, Miss Hall's reappearance in New York City garnered much speculation, as she was featured on the front pages of several newspapers, encouraging rumours she would soon be starring in a big Broadway show.
-In the meantime, Hall and Ellington appeared together in Dance Mania at the Lafayette Theatre, Harlem, from 14 November for one week, before heading off with the show to play in Philadelphia, Pennsylvania, at the Standard Theatre.
+Hall and Ellington appeared together in Dance Mania at the Lafayette Theatre, Harlem, from 14 November for one week, before heading off with the show to play in Philadelphia, Pennsylvania, at the Standard Theatre.
 In Dance Mania, Hall closed the first half of the bill and Duke and his orchestra performed in the second half.
 Duke had a new number "Creole Love Call", which he included in his set.
 When Hall first heard the number back in October, she recounted:

 I was standing in the wings behind the piano when Duke first played it ("Creole Love Call").
 I started humming along with the band.
 He stopped the number and came over to me and said, "That's just what I was looking for.
 Can you do it again?"
 I said, "I can't, because I don't know what I was doing."
 He begged me to try.
 Anyway, I did, and sang this counter melody, and he was delighted and said "Addie, you're going to record this with the band."
 A couple of days later I did.

 When Duke was recounting the incident to a reporter he explained, "We had to do something to employ Adelaide Hall," and then added, "I always say we are primitive artists, we only employ the materials at hand ... the band is an accumulation of personalities, tonal devices."
 On 4 December 1927, Ellington and his Orchestra commenced their residency at Harlem's Cotton Club in a revue called Rhythmania.
 The show featured Hall singing "Creole Love Call".
 In 1928, "Creole Love Call" entered the Billboard song charts at No. 29 (USA).
 On 7 January 1933, Hall and Duke Ellington and his Famous Orchestra recorded "I Must Have That Man" and "Baby".